Betoken/Whitepaper/BetokenWhitepaper.md

 To our knowledge, there is no evidence that they are not meritocratic: no one's heard of a dumb and inexperienced investor besting market growth, and smart people (like those at Renaissance Technologies) have achieved amazing ROIs (71.8% annual on average! [[source](https://en.wikipedia.org/wiki/Renaissance_Technologies)]).
 Thus, we can expect that Betoken will also be meritocratic.

+#### 1.4.3 Onboarding beginner Investors
+Since the launch of our private alpha, some people told us that they don't have time to do their due diligence researching and accumulating knowledges about the best cryptoassets.
+It could be a good way for beginner investors to trust the Betoken's community to make investment decisions in their place.

+#### 1.4.4 Reducing the burden to invest in cryptoassets
+When you want to buy or sell crytoassets, you have to deal with two main problems: choosing the assets and dealing with exchanges platforms.
+Betoken will dramaticly reduce the time spent to buy and sell cryptoassets.
+Each investing and selling process are fully automated via our smart contracts.
+For the user, this feature offers him more time to research informations for their next investments or enjoying this free time with his friends and familly.

 //TODO: Add more reasons

 ## 2. Implementation Details